MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/playfabgsdk_guide.md

 ## What this document is not

 This document should not be used as a best-practices document.
 Each project is vastly different from one another, and as such has different requirements.
-We are aware there may be much better ways to integrate the PlayFab GSDK (for *Servers 2.0* in particular) into your Unreal Engine 4 project; however, for our project and without any official documentation this was the way we got it deployed.
+There may be much better ways to integrate the PlayFab GSDK (for *Servers 2.0* in particular) into your Unreal Engine 4 project; however, for our customer HICON Games this was the way they got it deployed.

-As of this date, there is no official documentation from PlayFab in integrating their C++ GSDK into Unreal Engine 4.
-Once official documentation does come out, this documentation may become obsolete.
-This is also not a how-to use PlayFab or Unreal Engine 4 guide.
+Once official documentation for integrating PlayFab GSDK C++ into Unreal Engine 4 does come out, this documentation may become obsolete.
+In addition, this guide is not a how-to use PlayFab or Unreal Engine 4 guide.

 ## What this document is